dojoengine/book/src/cairo/hello-dojo.md

 ...rest of code
 ```

-Notice the `#[derive(Component, Copy, Drop, Serde, SerdeLen)]` attributes.
-For a component to be recognized, we _must_ include `Component`.
-This signals to the Dojo compiler that this struct should be treated as a component.
+Notice the `#[derive(Model, Copy, Drop, Serde, SerdeLen)]` attributes.
+For a model to be recognized, we _must_ include `Model`.
+This signals to the Dojo compiler that this struct should be treated as a model.

 Our `Moves` component houses a `remaining` value in its state.
 The `#[key]` attribute informs Dojo that this model is indexed by the `player` field.
 If this is unfamiliar to you, we'll clarify its importance later in the chapter.
 Essentially, it implies that you can query this component using the `player` field.